Please use the menu below to navigate to any article section:

-Currently vacancy rates suggest that, in general, supply of properties is meeting demand.
+Currently, vacancy rates suggest that, in general, the supply of properties is meeting demand.

 Pockets of oversupply mean that rents aren’t rising at the same rate as property values, but our rising population means that we have a continuous conveyer belt of new tenants looking for accommodation.

-The good news is that even in times of severe oversupply, other than in selected markets such as mining towns or regional and holiday locations, the vacancy rate rarely gets above five per cent.
+The good news is that even in times of severe oversupply, other than in selected markets such as those high-rise towers which have structural problems, mining towns, or regional and holiday locations, the vacancy rate rarely gets above five per cent.

 This means that by selecting the right property – one that’s in continual demand due to its location and amenity – there’s little chance of your property languishing on the market untenanted for more than a few weeks in between tenancies.